seanzhangkx8/ConvoKit/doc/source/index.rst

 This toolkit contains tools to extract conversational features and analyze social phenomena in conversations, using a `single unified interface <https://zissou.infosci.cornell.edu/socialkit/documentation/architecture.html>`_ inspired by (and compatible with) scikit-learn.
 Several large `conversational datasets <https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit#datasets>`_ are included together with scripts exemplifying the use of the toolkit on these datasets.
-More information can be found at `the website <https://convokit.cornell.edu>`_.
+More information can be found at our `website <https://convokit.cornell.edu>`_.
 The latest version is `2.3.2 <https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit/releases/tag/v2.3.2>`_ (released 03 Jun 2020).

 Contents
 --------